lsyads/fisheye-ORB-SLAM/README.md

 ### The paper is being submitted:

 Shuoyuan Liu, Peng Guo, Lihui Feng and Aiying Yang.
-“Accurate and Robust Monocular SLAM with Omnidirectional Cameras”
+“Accurate and Robust Monocular SLAM with Omnidirectional Cameras” (being submitted to sensors)

 *****